erluko/flowgridviz/README.AWS.md

-These are the steps I took to install pcapviz on a local VM running Amazon Linux 2.
+These are the steps I took to install flowgridviz on a local VM running Amazon Linux 2.
 They are not guaranteed to be reproducible.